NewBuguTeam/PKUVolleyball-backend/README.md

 ### Unit testing

-The unit test for the modules completed has been partly implemented in /test.py.
-But since this unit test program is completed long long ago, then it should not succeed with the current app/views.py.
+The unit test for the modules completed has been implemented in /test.py.

-This would be improved in few days.

 The database name is changed in the testing environment.
 The commands for creating testing database are given below: